 Reason 4: Do a lot of trading – overtrade

 Overtrading is one of the worst traits you can have as a trader.

 What are the reasons for overtrading?
 Here are some:

 - After a good day, you would like to “test something new” on the spot.

 - Free commissions.

-The opportunities for becoming a losing trader have never been better: free commissions and lots of info are a recipe for overtrading.
-Free commissions make you blind to the real costs (slippage) and an abundance of information makes you overconfident in your analysis.
+The opportunities for becoming a losing trader have never been better: free commissions and lots of info is a recipe for overtrading.
+Free commissions make you blind to the real costs (slippage), and an abundance of information makes you overconfident in your analysis.
 You become complacent.
 As Nassim Taleb says: If you want to bankrupt a fool, give him lots of information.

 Mr. Taleb is a guy worth listening to.